 How to Choose the Right Journal for Your Stock Trading Style

 If you want to journal stocks for free: Tradervue.
-The only free plan built specifically for stocks and ETFs.
-Limited to 30 trades/month, but includes community features for peer learning.
+The only free plan built for stocks and ETFs.
+Limited to 30 trades/month, but community features provide peer feedback on your trades.

 If you need the cheapest paid option: Trademetria.
-Free plan for casual traders, $19.95/mo for unlimited trades.
-Clean interface with minimal learning curve.
+Free plan for light traders, $19.95/mo for unlimited.
+Straightforward interface that stays out of your way.

 Frequently Asked Questions